In 2015 I retired.

 This retirement was imposed on me.
 I left a corporate role – a role that was core to my identify, and that I imagined was challenging and rewarding – due to a diagnosis of Parkinson’s Disease.

 This blog is about my new life in this thing we call retirement.

-This blog is about living intentionally, with a chronic illness.
-It’s about what I have learned and continue to discover since I began retirement.
+It’s about living intentionally, with a chronic illness.
 About identifying my true values, from which I was distracted by the corporate crazy, and building new habits that align with those values.
-About developing an expertise in nutrition and health (while losing 40 pounds along the way).
+About developing an expertise in nutrition and health (and losing 40+ pounds along the way).
 About budgeting for a new reality, and simplifying my possessions and my life.
-A little bit about my life in northern Michigan, in a county with one stoplight.
+A little bit about living in northern Michigan, in a county with one stoplight.
 About the journey from human doing to human being.